 This study has two purposes.
 The primary purpose is to provide a workload-driven patrol staffing model for the Alaska State Troopers in B Detachment that blends data-derived estimates of citizen demand for police services with reasonable and explicit goals for how Troopers should spend their time.
-The secondary purpose is to describe the citizen demand for police services area, including changes in demand for service over time.
+The secondary purpose is to describe the citizen demand for police services within the B Detachment response area, including changes in demand for service over time.